This is our review of the Capital On Tap Business Rewards Visa credit card.

-- for the first year, it is a good deal, especially with our HfP offer – you are getting 10,500 Capital On Tap points, worth £105 cashback or 10,500 Avios, as a sign-up bonus in return for an annual fee of £99.
+For the first year, it is a good deal, especially with our HfP offer.
+You are getting 10,500 Capital On Tap points, worth £105 cashback or 10,500 Avios, as a sign-up bonus in return for an annual fee of £99.
 The bonus is triggered with your first purchase.

 - the £99 annual fee is a tax deductible expense so the net cost to you will be lower